pptam/pptam-tool/documentation/how_to_use.md

 ## Analysis

 The results of an experiment will be written in the `toolchain/executed` folder.
-The folder name have the format `yyyyMMddHHmm-prefix-test`, where the single parts have the following meaning:
+If you specify --projectname the folder will have also `toolchain/executed/projectname/commit`.
+The final folder name have the format `yyyyMMddHHmm-prefix-test`, where the single parts have the following meaning:

 - yyyyMMddHHmm is the current date and time, e.g., 202102111435 means 11th of February, 2021 at 2:35pm;
 - prefix is the text configured in the setting TEST_CASE_PREFIX;